 Bridging osteophytes in these diseases fuse the spine into a solid, continuous piece of bone.
 If there is a break in one region, it is likely to have propagated through both the anterior and posterior elements.
 Therefore any fracture in the cervical spine in these patients should be considered as unstable and treated accordingly.

 Patients should be immobilized as soon as the diagnosis is made, admitted, and placed on strict log-roll precautions until definitive management.

-Halo fixation, anterior fixation and posterior fixation are the treatment options in these patients though optimal treatment has not yet been formulated in the literature.
+Halo fixation, anterior fixation, and posterior fixation are the treatment options in these patients through optimal treatment has not yet been formulated in the literature.

 Spinal Cord Injury In Spondylotic Spine

 There is an underlying cervical stenosis in these patients following the degenerative changes which increase the risk for neural injury.